 What kind of bread to use in overnight French toast casserole?

 For my baked French toast casserole recipe I like to use a loaf of brioche bread.
-But you can also use challah, french bread, or sour dough.
+But you can also use challah bread, french bread, or sour dough.
 You just want to make sure it’s dense enough to soak up the egg custard, and sturdy enough that it doesn’t crumble or fall apart.
 You don’t want thin already sliced bread, because you want to be able to cut the pieces of bread into thick cubes for the casserole.

 How to make overnight French toast casserole?